Get Confidential Help 24/7

 There is also the reality that a great majority of clients need medical supervision as they taper off one or more medications, such as naltrexone or buprenorphine, which may have been administered during detox in order to relieve drug cravings and ensure a safe, comfortable and complete taper off alcohol.

-Learn more about Medication-Assisted Treatment options for alcohol.
+Learn more about Medication-Assisted Treatment options

 Finally, a great many clients with substance use disorder have a co-occurring mental condition or “dual diagnosis” that typically requires a minimum of 35+ days of post-detox medical supervision to be effectively diagnosed and in turn treated.

-Learn more about our Dual Diagnosis program.
+Learn more about our Dual Diagnosis program

 We provide both comfort medications and scheduled tapers to minimize the discomfort and potentially serious complications of withdrawal.
 By undergoing medical detox, you increase your chances of achieving early remission and recovery, giving yourself the best chance of reaching your treatment goals.” – Medical Director Dr. Meera Joseph, MD